ansys/pyansys-dev-guide/doc/source/overview/componentization.rst

 anything within the application, so there remains a significant cognitive disconnect when consuming this API abstraction.
 In addition to API clarity, the underlying product keeps a very large installation footprint that is a burden in modern, flexible cloud deployments.
-Avoiding rearchitecting a product in the short-term can give a quick win, but in most cases should only be used as a stopgap solution, providing a window of opportunity to learn more about how the user prefers to consume the individual functionalities of a product.
+Avoiding re-architecting a product in the short-term can give a quick win, but in most cases should only be used as a stopgap solution, providing a window of opportunity to learn more about how the user prefers to consume the individual functionalities of a product.